Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Problem formulation

 \section{Problem formulation}

-Having described the phenomenon, we now formalize the architecture and the mismatch that causes it.

-\textbf{Architecture.} We consider the standard multimodal LLM pipeline:
+\textbf{Architecture.} We consider the typical multimodal LLM pipeline:

-where $X$ is a non-text input (speech waveform or image), $E_\phi$ is a pre-trained encoder (e.g., Whisper~\citep{Radford2023}, CLIP~\citep{Radford2021}), $P_\theta$ is a learned adapter (linear or MLP projection), $Z \in \R^d$ are the hidden states consumed by the LLM $L_\psi$, $C$ is the text context (prompt), and $\hat{Y}$ is the generated output.
-At inference, all components are fixed: the scoring rule $q_\psi$ is whatever the training procedure produced.
-In the common adapter paradigm, only $P_\theta$ is trained while $E_\phi$ and $L_\psi$ are pre-trained; in end-to-end approaches, all components are jointly trained.
-Either way, at inference the decoder's scoring rule is fixed, and our theory describes what that fixed scoring rule can extract.
-The specific form of $P_\theta$ varies (linear, MLP, Q-Former~\citep{Dai2023}, perceiver, codebook), but the mismatch depends on the scoring rule, not the adapter type (\S\ref{sec:implications}).
+where $X$ is a non-text input (speech waveform or image), $E$ is a pre-trained encoder (e.g., Whisper~\citep{Radford2023}, CLIP~\citep{Radford2021}), $A$ is a learned adapter, $Z \in \R^d$ are the hidden states consumed by the LLM $L$, $C$ is the text context (prompt), and $\hat{Y}$ is the generated output.
+The specific form of $A$ varies (linear, MLP, Q-Former~\citep{Dai2023}, perceiver, codebook), but the mismatch depends on the scoring rule, not the adapter type (\S\ref{sec:implications}).

-\textbf{Text law and modal law.} Let $q_\psi(y|z,c) = L_\psi(z,c)$ denote the LLM's next-token distribution at inference.
-During pre-training, the LLM processes hidden states drawn from the \emph{text law} $\PT(C, Z, Y)$.
-When processing adapted non-text inputs, the hidden states follow a different \emph{modal law} $\PM(C, Z, Y)$.
+\textbf{Scoring rule, text law and modal law.} Let $q(y|z,c)$ denote the LLM's next-token distribution at inference.
+This is the fixed scoring rule resulting from training.
+During pre-training, the LLM processes hidden states drawn from the text law $\PT(C, Z, Y)$.
+When processing adapted non-text inputs, the hidden states follow a different modal law $\PM(C, Z, Y)$.

-\begin{assumption}[Shared marginal] The text and modal laws share the same prompts and target tokens: $\PM(C,Y) = \PT(C,Y)$. \end{assumption}
+We assume the text and modal laws share the same prompts and target tokens ($\PM(C,Y) = \PT(C,Y)$), so the only difference is in the representations $Z$.
+The quantitative bound (\S\ref{sec:theory}) additionally requires that the decoder's log-score is Lipschitz continuous and that representations occupy a bounded region (Assumptions~\ref{ass:lipschitz},~\ref{ass:bounded} in Appendix~\ref{app:bound}, validated empirically in \S\ref{sec:bound_validation}).

-In other words, the task is the same (e.g., ``transcribe this speech''), and only the internal representations $Z$ differ.
-This isolates the effect of the representation distribution from confounds in the task itself.

-\textbf{Modality collapse.} We define modality collapse as the systematic degradation or stagnation of non-text information through a text-trained decoder, depending on the mismatch intensity.
-For an attribute $A_\tau$ of type $\tau$ (e.g., speaker identity, emotion), the \emph{information accessibility gap} is:
+\textbf{Formalizing modality collapse.} The earlier intuitive explanation of modality collapse (information is available but the decoder cannot use it) can be stated precisely.
+For an attribute $S_\tau$ of type $\tau$ (e.g., speaker identity, emotion), we define the \emph{information accessibility gap} as: